LogoOsome

 A Sole Proprietorship is a business entity owned and managed by a single individual, making it the most straightforward and cost-effective business structure to establish in Singapore.
 However, the proprietor assumes personal liability for the enterprise’s debts and losses, which are unlimited.

-Despite its simplicity, this kind of business may not be the best option, as it does not have a separate legal identity from its owner and may be perceived as less credible than other foreign companies.
+Despite the simplicity of a sole proprietorship, this kind of business may not be the best option, as it does not have a separate legal identity from its owner and may be perceived as less credible than other foreign companies.
 Furthermore, the proprietor is required to pay personal income tax on any profits generated from the business in Singapore.

 Limited Liability Partnership (LLP)